-Ewha has three new dormitories which will provide you with an opportunity to experience various cultures with students from over 50 countries.
-Ewha dormitory accommodates approximately 1,500 students and has common-use facilities for academic, recreational, and cultural activities.
+Ewha has three types of dormitories which will provide you with an opportunity to experience various cultures with students from over 80 countries.
+Ewha dormitory accommodates approximately 4,300 students and has common-use facilities for academic, recreational, and cultural activities.
 Dormitories will be assigned according to students' admitted programs.

 On Campus Housing